-If a Corps Member has a grievance against another NCCC Corps Member, or a Team Leader has a grievance against another NCCC Team Leader, he or she should first try to resolve the matter by requesting a meeting with the other Member and the appropriate Team Leader(s), or a trained counselor mutually agreed upon by both parties, or in cases involving residence hall issues, the Unit Leader or Residence Coordinator, within three duty days following the incident.
+If a Corps member has a grievance against another AmeriCorps NCCC Corps member, or a Team Leader has a grievance against another AmeriCorps NCCC Team Leader, the member should first try to resolve the matter by requesting a meeting with the other member and the appropriate Team Leader(s), or Unit Leader(s) within three duty days following the incident.
 If previous attempts to resolve the matter by the parties have resulted in an impasse, the time limit shall begin to run from the day of the impasse.
 The time limit may be waived by the Deputy Region Director for Unit Leadership for good cause.